lared-association/faucet/README.md

 ## Feature status
 ### Features currently working
 * Real-time display of status notifications ✔️
-* Claiming lared.moneda (from 1 up to 1000) to a specified recipient ✔️
+* Claiming selected token (from 1 up to maximum specified amount) to a specified recipient ✔️
 * Faucet Address link to LaRed Explorer ✔️

 ### Features currently not working